bernardio5/bookie/README.md

 If you have 50 books, or 500, you can organize them informally, but 45,000 is another matter-- it's a library so big that you'll never know what's in it.
 For comparison, public school libraries in the US usually have around 12,000 books.
 A big university library will have 100,000, and will employ dozens of people to maintain itself.
 The PG books are organized by a number that is basically the order in which they were added, which is fine for automated traversal, but not a good library experience.
 PG maintains a set of XML bibliographic records, but still: this is a big job.
 Librarians get advanced degrees about sorting this many books.

-The CaLibre program has excellent search and organization, and automated scanning and integration of new documents, but loading 45,000 books into it takes days, and starting it with the loaded database is not a good experience.
-But, once I load the EPubs I've made and got the database running, I can do topic searches, which is kind of amazing: I own 115 books about pirates.
+The CaLibre program has excellent search and organization, and automated scanning and integration of new documents, but loading 45,000 books into it takes a few days, and starting it with the loaded database is not a good experience.
+But, once I load the ePubs I've made and got the database running, I can do topic searches, which is kind of amazing.
+Apparently, I own 182 books about pirates.

 I'd like to generate an HTML library tree as a user interface: WIP.